Session Persistence

 ## When to use this

 You want to persist cached conversation sessions into the knowledge graph so the Q\&A history becomes part of the searchable graph.
-This is useful when you want session data to survive cache clearing or to be queryable alongside other graph data.
+In the current API, the user-facing way to do this is `cognee.improve(dataset=..., session_ids=[...])`.

 **Before you start:**